-By now you’ve got all the information you need about the places to visit in Krabi, what to do, where to stay and how to move around here.
+Well, that’s all the information you need about the places to visit in Krabi, what to do, where to stay and how to move around there.
 So I hope you make the most of your trip and see the best of Krabi, as this place is just amazing!

 Love this post?
 Pin it for later!!